-This page contains information on how to apply to SUNY Geneseo as an incoming freshman.
+This page contains information on how to apply to SUNY Geneseo as an incoming first-year student.

 Other applicants please see: